kurogosane1/newprofile/README.md

-# newprofile
-a updated version of the profile of me and the final version that would be used to work
+This is the updated version of my personal website.
+You can feel free to contact me or reach me out here.

+Thank you